MEN AT WORK TRAINING & ASSESSMENT (RTO 41067)

 Men At Work Training and Assessment is committed to providing opportunities to all people for advancement in training on an equitable basis.
 Individuals can access information on courses delivered by Men At Work Training and Assessment on the web or from Men At Work Training and Assessment directly.

-Men At Work Training and Assessment ensures that students derive maximum benefit from the course.
+Men At Work Training and Assessment ensures that students gain maximum benefit from their training.
 All participants are required to complete the registration and to make payment to hold their place in the course (the name you have noted on your registration is the name that will appear on your Certificate).

 Your position in the course is confirmed when all fees costs have been fully paid to Men At Work.